scaredfinger/dietizme/libs/domain/bookings/README.md

 # Bookings Domain Module

-Core domain model and business logic for managing bookings and appointments in the DietizMe application.
+Core domain model and business logic for managing bookings and appointments in the Otiuming application.
 This module handles the creation, management, and scheduling of nutrition consultation appointments and related services.

 ## Features